rokublac/the-wolf-among-us-api/README.md

 # The Wolf Among Us API
-Welcome to the REST API for Telltale's The Wolf Among Us!<br />
+Small test project working with Swagger and Redoc.<br />
-The Wolf Among Us API provides the (current) characters, locations, and episodes within the game.
+This REST API provides the (current) characters, locations, and episodes within Telltale's The Wolf Among Us.

 ## Accessing the API
 Requests can be made with Curl or with your desired language's HTTP GET request method.
 For example, with Curl, to GET the data for Bigsby Wolf: